jjiwtx/on-guard/src/site/notes/The Case for Christianity/Chapters/Ch.1 - What is Apologetics?.md

 - The story of Larry Sanger, co-founder of Wikipedia

 # How to Get the Most Out of This Book
-Dr. Craig states in this section, "This book is intended to be a sort of training manual to equip you to fulfill the command of 1 Peter 3:15 (...but in your hearts regard Christ the Lord as holy, ready at any time to give a defense to anyone who asks you for a reason for the hope that is in you).
+Dr. Craig states in this section, "This book is intended to be a sort of training manual to equip you to fulfill the command of 1 Peter 3:15 (...but in your hearts regard Christ the Lord as holy, ready at any time to give a defense to anyone who asks you for a reason for the hope that is in you - CSB).
 So this is a book to be *studied*, not just read.

- [_Christian Standard Bible_](https://ref.ly/logosres/csb?ref=BibleCSB2.1Pe3.15&off=3&ctx=+intimidated%2cD%2cp+15%C2%A0~but+in+your+hearts+r) (1 Pe 3:15–16).
-(2020).
-Holman Bible Publishers.)"

 # Digging Deeper
 The following is a list of books to consider for further reading and is not necessarily an endorsement of each book.